NK Mura

 Nogometni klub Mura (Mura Football Club), commonly referred to as NK Mura or simply Mura, was a Slovenian association football club based in Murska Sobota.
 The club was founded on 16 August 1924 as one of the first clubs in the Prekmurje region.
 The club had its golden years in the 1990s when they won the Slovenian Football Cup.
 During this period they were also the runners-up of the Slovenian PrvaLiga on two occasions.
 They played their home matches at Fazanerija City Stadium.

 NK Mura was dissolved during the 2004–05 season after the club failed to obtain competition licences issued by the Football Association of Slovenia.
-The football association had allowed the club to finish the 2004–05 season, which was already in progress, and after finishing eighth in the national championship NK Mura effectively ceased all operations.
+The club was allowed to finish the 2004–05 season, which was already in progress, and after finishing eighth in the national championship, Mura effectively ceased all operations.

 History

-NK Mura was founded in Murska Sobota on 16 August 1924 in the congress hall of Hotel Dobraj.
-Their first match came on 31 August 1924 at home against SK Maribor, which was won by the visiting team 6–0.
-In the first year of the club the team played one more match.
-This was against SK Merkur from Maribor, which ended with another loss for Mura (3–1).
+NK Mura was founded in Murska Sobota on 16 August 1924 in the congress hall of the Hotel Dobrai, and Franjo Košir was appointed as the first president.
+Their first match was played on 31 August 1924 at home against SK Maribor, which was won by the visiting team 6–0.
+They played one more match in 1924, against SK Merkur from Maribor, which ended with another loss for Mura (5–1).

-The best period in the history of the club was after 1991 when Slovenia gained independence.
-Their best result in the Slovenian PrvaLiga was finishing as the runners-up in the 1993–94 and 1997–98 seasons.
-In the 1993–94 season the club also finished as the runners-up in the Slovenian Cup.
-In May 1995, Mura won the 1994–95 Slovenian Football Cup with a 2–1 aggregate victory over Celje.
-With this title the club secured an invitation to play in the newly established Slovenian Supercup at the start of the next season.
+The best period in the club's history was after 1991, when Slovenia gained independence from Yugoslavia.
+Mura finished as runners-up of the Slovenian top division twice, in 1993–94 and 1997–98.
+In May 1995, the club won its first major trophy after winning the 1994–95 Slovenian Cup with a 2–1 aggregate victory over Celje.
+With this title, Mura secured an invitation to play in the newly established Slovenian Supercup at the start of the next season.
 The match was played in Ljubljana and was won by Olimpija 2–1.

 Mura had a string of mixed results for the remainder of their final seasons, despite acquiring highly regarded coaches such as Miroslav Blažević.
 The club became financially unstable; in their last season, the club had struggled on the pitch and failed to obtain competition licences issued by the Football Association of Slovenia, which led to its dissolution in 2005.
-The club finished the last competitive season (2004–05) in eight place in a league with twelve teams.
+The club finished the last competitive season (2004–05) in eight place out of twelve teams.
 A successor club was established in 2005 under the name ND Mura 05; however, they are legally not considered to be the same club and their records and honours are kept separate by the Football Association of Slovenia.
 Mura 05 was later disbanded in 2013.